 Holocaust and Genocide Education Professional Development

 In its efforts to build respectful relationships among all people, the Historical Society of Princeton is proud to house a Holocaust/Genocide Resource Center.
 In addition to offering education programs, HSP’s “Unity Center” has a collection of books, curriculum guides and DVDs available to teachers and students.
 Topics include the Holocaust, genocides, including Armenia, Cambodia and the Ukraine, terrorism and bullying.
-For more information, or to visit our library, please contact Eve Mandel, Director of Programs and Visitor Services, at 609-921-6748, x102, or firstname.lastname@example.org.
+For more information, or for a list of available resources, please contact Eve Mandel, Director of Programs and Visitor Services, at 609-921-6748, x102, or firstname.lastname@example.org

 HSP’s Holocaust Education provider, Echoes and Reflections, offers a variety of webinars and online courses.
 Programs are designed to increase participants’ knowledge of Holocaust history, explore and access classroom-ready content, and support instructional practice to promote student learning and understanding of this complex history and its effect on the world.
 Click here for upcoming webinars, or click here for a list of upcoming three-part online courses.

 Analyzing Propaganda and Teaching Media Literacy: The Holocaust as a Case Study